DishaJindal/Project4-Scan-Matching/README.md

    - [x] Performance Analysis

 ## Implementations
  This section talks in detail about the three different implementations of the ICP algorithm.
-There are following flags in the `main.cpp` file to control the current implementation (default is set to the most optimal KDTree based GPU implementation).
+There are following flags in the `main.cpp` file to control the current implementation (default is set to the most optimal KDTree based GPU implementation):
-  **Flags**:
   ```
     #define NAIVE 0
     #define NAIVE_GPU 0